ericmand/wave/docs/the-wave-way.md

 At WAVE each trainee is linked to a job shadow assignment in the key industries WAVE trains for, i.e. retail and hospitality.
 This assignment usually occurs in the third and final week of training.

+### How to create job shadow program/opportunities for candidates

+1. Establish your goals for the job shadow program.
+2. Ensure there is at least one week of job shadow opportunities within program design.
+Job shadow opportunity should be in the industries you train for.
+Labour market research will reveal the relevant industry.
+3. During Labour market research, confirm if organizations will be interested in your organization’s job shadow program.
+4. During follow up meetings, make the case for the benefits of job shadowing for both EPs and candidates in order to register organizations for the program.
+Note: This is an ongoing process as your organization builds relationships with new EPs.
+5. Compose and send letters to organizations that express interest in your job shadow program in order to secure their commitment.
+6. Create process of matching candidates to job shadow opportunities.
+Note: matching process should be based on a candidate’s interest, their competencies, and competencies required for the job.
+7. Create a job shadow manual to brief candidates on expectations, and to reflect on and track progress.
+8. Create a job shadow assessment tool which will be used to obtain both candidate and EP’s feedback
+9. Provide opportunity for candidates to reflect publically on job placement i.e. formal presentation to class, poster presentation.

+### Internships

+An internship is often an unpaid job that provides alumni with some work experience.
+It is typically broader than a job shadow opportunity because the alumni is usually given some responsibilities and gets more involved in the activities of the organization.

+### Part-time work.

+Alumni can be employed within your organization on a part-time basis, similar to an internship, to help support operations.
+Within this capacity, the trainee can perform meaningful tasks that help reinforce the concepts at the training in addition to providing immediate feedback.

+### Self-employment
+Self-employment is working for one’s self.
+While alumni wait to be placed, the program should encourage self-employment as an option.
+This is possible by helping alumni identify and define their skill sets and how they can be translated to a service, which can be rendered for pay.

+### Self-placement
+While the organization aims to place alumni in paying jobs, the alumni should be his or her own primary job placement advocate.
+As a result, the program should have sessions focused on teaching alumni how to secure jobs for themselves.
+This often requires digital literacy skills, ability to create a reliable online profile, ability to cold call and seek for job vacancies in and around the community.